jhedden/gangliacheck/README.md

 gangliacheck
 ============

-Nagios plugin that consolidates multiple metrics into a single check event
+Gangliacheck is a Nagios plugin that queries Ganglia metric information.
+It's primary function is to consolidate the traditional multiple host resources checks into a single status check.